-The Twins, like every MLB team, have a big chunk of new annual national media rights money coming in starting this year.
+Starting this year, the Twins, like every MLB team, have a big chunk of new annual national media rights money coming in.
 Reports estimate it at $25 million per club, though the MLB offices have tried to downplay that a bit by pointing out that, while the new overall money divided by the number of teams might be $25 million, part of the money is retained by Major League Baseball itself.
 I guess to pay for Bud Selig’s platinum parachute, maybe.

 The 2014 All-Star Game

 During the fourth season in their new stadium, the Twins hosted the MLB All-Star game.
-They put on a good show, but the game itself was not all that exciting and the Twins, in the midst of yet another generally poor season and sitting 11 games out of first place at the break, had only the minimum allowable one reserve player named to the American League roster.
+They put on a good show, but the game itself was not all that exciting.
+Te Twins, in the midst of yet another generally poor season and sitting 11 games out of first place at the break, had only the minimum allowable one reserve player named to the American League roster.

-No, I didn’t slip in to my DeLorean and zap in to the future for that information.
-Rather, that’s a recap of the 1985 All-Star Game that the Twins hosted at the HHH Metrodome.
+No, I didn’t slip in to my DeLorean and zap to the future for that information.
+Rather, that’s a recap of the 1985 All-Star Game the Twins hosted at the HHH Metrodome.

-If the Twins are going to suck in 2014 – and they certainly may – I don’t think Pohlad will let it be because he’s seen as having pocketed all of the new stadium and national media revenues, rather than spending some of that money on real Major League ballplayers.
+If the Twins are going to suck in 2014 – and they certainly may – I don’t think Pohlad will let it be because he’s seen as having pocketed all the new stadium and national media revenues, rather than spending some of that money on real major league ballplayers.